 With this new compact SUV redesign, coupled with the brand’s next-generation 2022 Eclipse Cross, Mitsubishi appears to making the right moves to compete in the ever-growing utility market, despite being in the SUV game longer most of its competitors.

 The 2022 Outlander is slated to hit dealerships sometime spring 2021.
-Pricing will be announced closer to the release date.
+Below is the trim line and pricing for US and Canada.

 Performance and handling: a new 2.5L engine

 Gone is the Outlander’s underwhelming 3.0L V6 poweplant option, while the outgoing 2.4L 4-cylinder engine swaps out for a new 2.5L gaining 15 extra horses and 19 lb.ft of torque for 2022, now producing 181-hp at 6,000 rpm and 181 lb.ft of torque at 3,600 rpm.

 All paired to an 8-speed sport mode CVT transmission with a Mitsubishi-first shift-by-wire system the Japanese automaker states will provide rapid speed change response to provide a sporty drive feeling.
 Front-wheel comes standard with optional all-wheel drive in the US (Canadian models are equipped with standard all-wheel drive).